skutch30/maddie/README.md

 # Welcome to Maddie's Website!

-I am a senior at Georgia Institute of Technology studying Computer Science with concentrations in Information Internetworks and Human-Computer Interaction.
+My name is Maddie and I hold a Bachelor of Science in Computer Science from Georgia Tech.

-I am super passionate about exploring innovative solutions in technology that promote sustainability, smart energy practices, and enhancing user experiences through effective human-computer interaction!
+I am passionate about exploring innovative solutions in technology that promote sustainability and enhance user experiences through human-computer interaction.

 In my (very limited) free time, I enjoy reading, running, and cooking new things-- you can find me on Goodreads and Strava.